Amazon isn't the only online retailer offering discounts on Prime Day

 Lowe's

-Lowe's will launch an array of new deals at on July 16 at midnight ET.
-The discounts will be available exclusively online and most will feature tools -- but there will be a handful of worthwhile promotions on smart home products and electronics.
-Members of the My Lowe's loyalty program will get an additional 10 percent off their order.
+Lowe's deals are live until midnight ET on Tuesday.
+The discounts are available exclusively online and most feature tools -- but there are a handful of worthwhile promotions on smart home products and electronics.
+Members of the My Lowe's loyalty program get an additional 10 percent off their order.
 A few highlights:

 >> Samsung Connect Home Smart WiFi system (3-pack) -- $100 (save $200)